Kotlin/kotlinx-benchmark/README.md

 Note: Benchmark classes located in the common source set will be run in all platforms, while those located in a platform-specific source set will be run only in the corresponding platform.

-See <TBD-document> to for a complete guide for writing benchmarks.
+See [writing benchmarks](docs/writing-benchmarks.md) for a complete guide for writing benchmarks.

 ### Running Benchmarks

-To run your benchmarks in all registered platforms run `benchmark` Gradle task in your project.
+To run your benchmarks in all registered platforms, run `benchmark` Gradle task in your project.
-To run in only in a specific platform run `<target-name>Benchmark`, e.g., `jvmBenchmark`.
+To run only on a specific platform, run `<target-name>Benchmark`, e.g., `jvmBenchmark`.

-Learn more about the tasks kotlinx-benchmark plugin creates in [this guide](docs/tasks-overview.md).
+For more details about the tasks created by the kotlinx-benchmark plugin, refer to [this guide](docs/tasks-overview.md).

 ### Benchmark Configuration Profiles

-The kotlinx-benchmark library provides ability to create multiple configuration profiles.
-The `main` configuration is already created by Toolkit.
+The kotlinx-benchmark library provides the ability to create multiple configuration profiles.
+The `main` configuration is already created by the Toolkit.
 Additional profiles can be created as needed in the `configurations` section of the `benchmark` block:

 ```kotlin